nadiakhoo/SpotifyData2023/README.md

 # SpotifyData2023

 The Spotify Dataset 2023 consists of data from Kaggle database.
-We will be doing analysis on music trends in relation to artist, album and track data, and how each variable affects one another.
+Analysis on music trends in relation to artist, album and track data, and how each variable affects one another.

 Usage of R Studio, with the library Tidyverse